What is the Coronavirus

 3. Avoid touching eyes, nose, and mouth and cover all areas when coughing or sneezing.

 4. Disinfect items used frequently.

-5. Avoid contact with people who have respiratory symptoms.
+5. Avoid contact with people, especially those who have respiratory symptoms.

 6. Receive antiviral medications, if diagnosed with seasonal influenza.

 If interested in receiving the flu vaccine, please call your Primary Care Provider (PCP) to schedule an appointment.

 The Milton Community Food Pantries Need Your Help!

 The Milton Community Food Pantry is currently suspending all food donations from residents to the pantry due to the possible transfer of COVID-19.
 Monetary donations are fine and checks can be made payable to Milton Community Food Pantry at 158 Blue Hills Parkway Milton, MA 02186.

 The Concord Baptist Food Pantry is also seeking monetary donations.
 Checks can be made payable to Concord Baptist Church, and in the memo line write “Food Pantry,” located at 180 Blue Hill Ave.
 Milton, MA 02186.